codecentric/helm-charts/charts/keycloak/README.md

 ### From chart versions < 9.0.0

-The Keycloak chart received a major facelift.
+The Keycloak chart received a major facelift and, thus, comes with breaking changes.
 Opinionated stuff and things that are now baked into Keycloak's Docker image were removed.
 Configuration is more generic making it easier to use custom Docker images that are configured differently than the official one.

-Updating an existing Keycloak is possible but values must be adjusted.

 * Values are no longer nested under `keycloak`.
 * Besides setting the node identifier, no CLI changes are performed out of the box
 * Environment variables for the Postresql dependency are set automatically if enabled.
   Otherwise, no environment variables are set by default.
-* Optionally enables creating RBAC resources with configurable rule (e. g. for KUBE_PING)
+* Optionally enables creating RBAC resources with configurable rules (e. g. for KUBE_PING)
 * PostgreSQL chart dependency is updated to 9.1.1

 ### From chart versions < 8.0.0